10th-inning homers lift Giants over A's in final Bay Bridge Series face-off

 Nearly three weeks after throwing his first career no-hitter, Snell was dominant in his first start against the A's since 2021.
 He allowed six hits and one run to go with 10 strikeouts in seven innings.
 It was the fourth time in Snell's last five starts that he reached double digits in strikeouts.

+"I'm pitching the ball good, locating the fastball," said Snell, who has a 1.03 ERA over his last eight starts.
+"Everything's starting to come together."

-Sears, the most effective A's starting pitcher over the last six weeks, had nine strikeouts in 7 2/3 innings.
+Sears, the most effective A's starter over the last six weeks, had nine strikeouts in 7 2/3 innings.
 He yielded seven hits and one run.

 Encarnación and Tyler Fitzgerald each had two hits for the Giants, who were shut out by Oakland 2-0 on Saturday.